This is a disturbing story I read at http://www.click2houston.com/investigates/10284291/detail.html

 * you don't need more tickets, just the right ticket *

-* your best chance to win a lottery jackpot is to buy a ticket *
+* your best chance at winning a lottery jackpot is to buy a ticket *